With a 1-7 start to the 2010 MLB season, most critics would say this is “business as usual” for the Baltimore Orioles.

 Now, bear in mind – I understand that the team hasn’t exactly hit the cover off the ball in the opening week of games.
 That, and the bullpen has been abysmal – serving up meatballs that only Emeril could present better.

-I get that the team has flubbed multiple chances to blow open games with runners in scoring position.
+It’s also clear that the Orioles have flubbed multiple chances to blow open games with runners in scoring position.

-I get that players have hit the ball hard – only to have them be caught by opposing defenders.
+Baltimore players have hit the ball hard – just straight to opposing defenders.

 I also get that the Orioles have been right there in a number of games – losing three one-run contests and one last night in extra innings to Tampa Bay – a legit World Series contender.